serrif/website/main/download.md

 layout: post
 ---
-"Explore the archives of information files in a downloadable package, with available archived resources."
+Explore the archives of information files in a downloadable package, with available archived resources.
 {: .usa-font-lead }

 View all documentation and library information of the present and past.